Anmol-Ghadia/YetAnotherECommerceSite/README.md

     CART_COLLECTION_NAME=
     JWT_PRIVATE_KEY=#use long and random string
     JWT_SESSION_TIME=#time in seconds for user sessions
-    LOGGING_LEVEL=#0 for critical and 1 for general notifications RESET_DB=#true or false
+    CACHE_SIZE=# number of documents to store in memory for each CACHE. use 50 if not sure LOGGING_LEVEL=#0 for critical and 1 for general notifications RESET_DB=#true or false
     ```